alexseitsinger/eslint-config/README.md

 # Eslint Config

-Preset configs for eslint environments.
-Each config can be used as a top-level configuration (no extending needed).
+Preset configurations for various environments.
+Presets can be loaded directly instead of extending, or a new config can be created using the exported `create` method.

 ## Installation